What Is Astigmatism?

 Can You Use Contact Lenses for Astigmatism?

 Astigmatism is measured in diopters.
-Patients with astigmatism greater than 1.0 diopter will require corrective glasses or contact lenses.
+Patients with astigmatism may require corrective glasses or contact lenses.
 If you need corrective eyewear, your optometrist will decide which option is best for you.
-Children 12 years or over are given the option to wear contact lenses.

 Should You Have Laser Eye Surgery for Astigmatism?